 Helping your employees to understand the history and mission of your company is an essential component of your internal marketing strategy.
 It’s also an important step in building an inclusive company culture.
 By helping your employees to feel like they are a part of something bigger, they may be more likely to participate in brand advocacy.

 Onboarding is the perfect time to introduce new employees to your company and corporate culture.
 This might include presentations, videos or graphics explaining how the company has grown and evolved since its inception.
 These efforts may also include giving away freebies like branded sweatshirts, water bottles and similar products.
-Even if employees in your company don’t wear uniforms, these gifts can help them feel more like a member of the team.
+Even if employees in your company don’t wear uniforms, these unique gifts can help them feel more like a member of the team.

 Beyond the onboarding experience, brand education can help employees to stay up to date with the current incarnation of your brand.
 As your organization reacts to market changes and evolves along with your external market, your internal marketing campaigns can keep employees in-step with these broader concepts.